 - A relatively minor case, but still dangerous: Chris from Total Drama Island.
 During the rock climbing and blind toboggan challenges, Chris sets up some explosives as distractions.
 The blind toboggan race didn't actually need the explosives, which is where Chris delivers the following quote...

 Chris: (Detonates explosive) We had some explosives left over, and I just hate to waste...

-In the 1994 Spider-Man cartoon, Kletus Cassidy was depicted as one of these before he merged with the alien and became Carnage, since a Serial Killer was deemed too disturbing for a kid's show.
-He's every bit as mental as his comic book incarnation though, and in his introduction was willing to blow himself up alongside Spider-Man and the police.
+- In the 1994 Spider-Man cartoon, Kletus Cassidy is depicted as one of these before he merges with the alien and becomes Carnage, since a Serial Killer was deemed too disturbing for a kid's show.
+He's every bit as mental as his comic book incarnation though, and in his introduction is willing to blow himself up alongside Spider-Man and the police.

 - Cartoon Network's What A Cartoon!
 Show (which debuted Cow and Chicken and The Powerpuff Girls) had a pair of shorts called Phish And Chip, about a shark and cat that worked for Big City's Bomb Squad.
 In the first cartoon, they had to deal with a shadowy Mad Bomber, while the second pitted the luckless fools against Blammo the Clown.